Five of Swords Tarot Card Meanings & Combinations

 Five of Swords Tarot Card Meanings

-The Five of Swords is the ‘sneaky’ card, it represents deviousness, people trying to take advantage by underhanded means, hidden agendas, deceit, or theft.
-In most cases it is usually actions taken against the seeker, although there are occasions when it can represent actions of the seeker I’ve found this to be far less frequent and quite rare.
+The Five of Swords is the ‘sneaky’ card, it represents deviousness, people trying to take advantage by unfair means, deceit, or theft.
+In most cases it is usually actions taken against the seeker, although there are occasions when it can represent their own actions but I’ve found this to be far less frequent and quite rare.